 Because fields are stand-alone Python classes, the same field definition may be reused across multiple different target types.

-For example, most target types have the
+For example, many target types have the

 This gives you reuse of code (DRY) and is important for your plugin to work with multiple different target types, as explained below.

-Pants plugins do not care about specific target types; they only care that the target type has the right combination of field types that the plugin needs to operate.
+Idiomatic Pants plugins do not care about specific target types; they only care that the target type has the right combination of field types that the plugin needs to operate.

 custom_target target; all that it cares about is that your target type has the field

-This means when creating new target types, the fields you choose for your target will determine the functionality it has.
+This means that when creating new target types, the fields you choose for your target will determine the functionality it has.

 Often, you may like how a field behaves, but want to make some tweaks.
 For example, you may want to give a default value to the

 To modify an existing field, simply subclass it.

 from pants.engine.target import SingleSourceField class DockerSourceField(SingleSourceField): default = "Dockerfile"